 A therapist once suggested I read a book called,“Taming Your Gremlins.”
-It focused on recognizing the pesky, persistent, and very damaging inner demons that can whisper to you constantly about how no good you are, or how you’ll never amount to anything.
-My therapist realized that I very easily slipped into a harsh, critical place in my head; I often heard a shaming voice that reminded me constantly of my mistakes and my vulnerabilities, “You should be ashamed that you’ve been married and divorced twice.”
-And, “No one will ever believe that you could actually help them.”
+It focused on recognizing the pesky, persistent, and highly damaging inner demons that whisper to you constantly about how no good you are, or how you’ll never amount to anything.

 If this happens to you, this nasty creature could often be mimicking the voice of someone from your childhood — your father, mother, grandparent, coach or a bully at school.
 But now, that gremlin’s voice has morphed into your own, taking over where a harsh critic from your past left off.

-Reading that simple book turned on a lightbulb in my head that still manages to glow brightly, at least most of the time.
+Recognizing the book’s simple truth turned on a lightbulb in my head that still manages to glow brightly, at least most of the time.